 What You’ll Learn

-What you should consider before refinancing, again
+What you should consider before refinancing multiple times

 How many times can you refinance your mortgage?

-Lenders may have “seasoning” guidelines in place, which are black-out periods for how soon you can refinance your mortgage after buying a home, as well as how soon you can refinance after refinancing.
+Lenders often have “seasoning” guidelines in place, which are black-out periods for how soon you can refinance your mortgage after buying a home, as well as how soon you can refinance after refinancing.
 These guidelines aim to discourage “flipping” homes (homes that are purchased, renovated quickly, and sold as fast as possible) and encourage borrowers to establish a stable payment history.

 As always, refinancing depends on your unique situation—your loan terms, your lender, and the type of home loan you have and plan to get.

-If you have a conventional mortgage, typically, there are no restrictions between when that mortgage was closed and when you can refinance as long as you’re not taking cash out.
+If you have a conventional mortgage, there are typically no restrictions between when that mortgage was closed and when you can refinance as long as you’re not taking cash out.

 Government-backed loans (e.g., FHA, VA, and USDA) impose a refinance waiting period between six and seven months, depending on the loan issuer.
 Additionally, borrowers must make payments on time for at least three months, and there must be a demonstrated benefit to the refinance (usually a minimum of 0.5% reduction in interest rate).